Rejean-McCormick/SemantiK_Architect/README.md

 )
 ````

-The router takes this **semantic frame** plus `lang_code="fr"` and chooses the right constructions and engine.

-### 5. Discourse & Information Structure
+### 4. Discourse and Information Structure

 Under `discourse/`:

-* `discourse/state.py` — `DiscourseState` tracks:

-  * which entities have been mentioned,
-  * current topic,
+* `DiscourseState` for mentioned entities, current topic, and simple salience,
-  * simple salience scores.
-* `discourse/info_structure.py`

-  * decides topic vs focus labels on frames / arguments.
-* `discourse/referring_expression.py`
+* information-structure helpers (topic vs focus),

-  * decides whether to use full name vs short name vs pronoun vs zero subject.
+* referring expression selection (full name vs short name vs pronoun vs zero subject),
-* `discourse/planner.py`

-  * orders frames (birth, death, achievements, etc.) into a short multi-sentence description.
+* simple planners to order multiple frames into short multi-sentence descriptions.

-This allows you to move from:
+This is what lets you move from:

 > “Marie Curie is a Polish physicist.
 Marie Curie discovered radium.”